 Be very careful when placing your sprouted seed into the soil, and if possible place the root facing down.

-Another easy way of germinating your seeds is to use cotton pads or paper towels.
+Another easy way of germinating your cannabis seeds is to use cotton pads or paper towels.
+This is called the paper towel method.

 This is a common way of doing it because cotton pads or paper towels can keep the seeds moist and protected.